Taplejung District: History

+Limbus were given more rights and given kipat (किपट) and Limbuwan is found in 9 districts.

-Before the unification of Nepal, the area of Taplejung and its surrounds were called Pallo Kirat Limbuwan which means "far region" and was ruled by the Limbu kings of Limbuwan.
+Before the unification of Nepal, the area of Taplejung and its surrounds were called after 19th century pallo Kirat Limbuwan which means "far region" and was ruled by the Limbu kings of Limbuwan.

 After the unification of Nepal, the area of Taplejung became a part of the large Dhankuta District.

 In 1962 when the traditional old 32 districts divided into 75, the three thums (counties) of the large Dhankuta district separately established a new district named "Taplejung".

 Geography and climate

 Geographically Taplejung is a mountainous district where the world's third highest peak Kanchenjunga (8586 m) is located.
 It is situated at elevation ranging from 670 m to 8586 m from sea level.

 The Tamor River is a main river in the district, which flows through the middle in the district dividing district in east and west Taplejung.
 Gunsa river, Simbuwa river and the many tributaries of Tamur are important sources of freshwater.
 There are more than 60 rivers and streams in the district.
 Some glacial lakes are: Sinjenma Pokhari, Samdo Pokhari, Tin Pokhari, Kali Pokhari etc.